sophiecampione/yeast-calculations/README.md

 For the starting concentration calculation after clicking the 'OK' button, a dilution calculator will appear.
 If the current concentration of the culture is higher than that of the desired starting concentration, the current culture's concentration and the desired final volume can be entered to calculate the dilution to the calculated starting concentration.

+## Calculations

+Calculations for starting concentration, final concentration, duration and doubling time are derived from the equation: final_concentration = starting_concentration * 2 ^(duration / doubling_time)

+Calculations for dilutions were derived using the equation:
+C1 * v1 = C2 * v2

 ## Author
 **Sophie Campione**